idaholab/moose/modules/doc/content/help/inl/hpc_ondemand.md

 With this prompt, you can access the PBS job scheduler, obtain a Civet-like testing environment, and basically anything else a traditional terminal window would otherwise allow.

- shell prompt is obtained, by clicking on 'Clusters' and selecting any of the desired HPC machines.
+You can obtain a shell prompt, by clicking on 'Clusters' and selecting any of the desired HPC machines.
 Each machine is reachable by the other via SSH.
-The terminal window is text based, making it very responsive, and simple to cut and paste command results.

-## Linux Desktop

-WIP

-## Jobs
+## Civet-like Environment

-WIP
+Often times your code works on your machine, but fails Civet... drat!